free5G/free5GRAN/Readme.md

 free5GRAN is an open-source 5G RAN stack.
 The current version includes a receiver which decodes MIB & SIB1 data.
 It also acts as a cell scanner. free5GRAN works in SA mode.

 free5GRAN includes a library which can be reused for further developments.
-Documentation is available HERE.
+Documentation is available https://free5g.github.io/free5GRAN-documentation/.

 ## Installation & Running